Zara Kazmi Syeda

 My name is Beltzy Monterroso, I am a first-generation college student, born in Guatemala from two immigrant parents.
 I am at the start of my second-year of medical school at Barry School of Podiatric Medicine.
 Thanks to Jose’s Hands I have been given the opportunity to attend my First Medical Mission Trip.
 Medicine draws you to face different challenges every day.
 Each patient carries their own story; this is where medicine embodies you to care for the person and not for their disease.
 I present myself as a person who listens and is willing to help, because our sacrifices today, make our mission for a better tomorrow.

-My name is Gaithe St.Cyr and I am currently a second year student at Barry University School of Podiatric Medicine.
-I completed my undergraduate degree at the University of Florida where I was able to complete my first medical mission trip in 2012 in small village called El Limon, in El Salvador.
+My name is Gaithe St.Cyr and I am currently a second-year student at Barry University School of Podiatric Medicine.
+I completed my undergraduate degree at the University of Florida where I was able to complete my first medical mission trip in 2012 in a small village called El Limon, in El Salvador.
 This experience was insightful and humbling and reminded me of the great impact that my medical knowledge and skills can have on those in need.
 I am thrilled and excited to have the opportunity to serve those in need in the Dominican Republic and look forward to the opportunity to be able to work with others who feel the same.

-My name is Stephanie Wu and I am a first year medical student at Barry University School of Podiatry.
+My name is Stephanie Wu and I am a first-year medical student at Barry University School of Podiatry.
 I was born in Honolulu and raised in Taiwan/California.
-I graduated from University of California, San Diego with a Bachelor of Science in Human Biology.
+I graduated from the University of California, San Diego with a Bachelor of Science in Human Biology.
 After college, I worked for a research lab at UC San Diego with a concentration in neural stem cell replacement therapy in regenerative medicine.
-I enjoyed research, but decided that it was time to engage with humans.
+I enjoyed research but decided that it was time to engage with humans.
 I couldn’t be any more excited and grateful for the opportunity Jose’s Hands has granted me with going on this medical mission!